camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 You can see an example of how to use this in the [out-of-the-box REST Connector](../out-of-the-box-connectors/rest.md#response).

 All Connectors are recommended to offer exception handling to allow users to configure how to map results and technical errors into
-BPMN Errors.
+BPMN errors.
 To provide this, Connector templates can reuse the recommended object **Result Expression**:

 ```json
 {